 During a SOLIDWORKS PDM vault maintenance, such as a migration or implementation of a server, a performance audit, or during an upgrade, users may need to work offline for a certain period of time, while the vault is being serviced.
-This article describes the steps to work locally and check your files back into the vault after the maintenance is finished.
+Sometimes, it is also necessary to recreate all local views as part of the maintenance work.

 Prior to the SOLIDWORKS PDM vault maintenance date, check-in all your files and get the latest versions of all files that you will need while the vault is offline.
 To get the latest versions, select your files and press the button Get Latest Version on the toolbar.
 For assemblies and drawings, make sure you also selected any references files in the dialog box that appears when you click the command.

 Go to Start Menu > Programs > SOLIDWORKS PDM > Administration, expand Local Settings and double-click Settings.

 A dialog window will open.
 Select your vault, and make sure the options User server default and User automatic login for this vault are both unchecked.

 Point to your local view in Windows Explorer and click Work Offline.

 When you open the vault, all folders will show a blue icon.
 You will only see files that you have previously been cached to your local view and the vault functions such as Check in, Check out, Change State will not be available.

 All files will show a column Writeable, and the value should be No. To be able to work with these files, you can either right click and uncheck the Read-Only flag (one by one) or copy multiple files to a folder outside of the local view (e.g. C:\Temp), right-click and uncheck the Read-Only flag of all files at once.

 Save your files in SOLIDWORKS and, optionally, keep a record of the files you are changing (e.g. an Excel spreadsheet) to help you return the modified files to the migrated vault.